-- Editing a solution while web users are connected could produce unexpected results.
+- FileMaker WebDirect does not support gestures or animations. - Modifying a solution while web users are connected could produce unexpected results.
 For example, if you save changes to a layout that web users are accessing in List View, each web user's current record is changed to the first record in the found set. - Use fonts that are installed on all target operating systems.
 If a font is not available to a web browser accessing a FileMaker WebDirect solution, the web browser substitutes its default font for the unavailable font. - Objects and grouped objects should not span multiple layout parts.
 If an object or group of objects spans multiple parts, it displays only in the layout part in which it is anchored. - To identify the current record, style the layout body part's Active object state to identify the current record.
 The current record indicator is not supported in List View.
-See FileMaker Pro Help. - If you copy an object from a layout that uses the Classic theme to a layout that does not use the Classic theme, change the object to use a style defined in the target layout's theme. - If you copy an object that had its style removed in FileMaker Pro 12 to a layout that does not use the Classic theme, change the object to use a style defined in the target layout's theme. - If layout text wraps to a new line, increase the size of the text boundaries in the FileMaker Pro layout.
+See FileMaker Pro Help. - If you copy an object from a layout that uses the Classic theme, change the object to use a style defined in the target layout's theme. - If layout text wraps to a new line, increase the size of the text boundaries in the FileMaker Pro layout.
 For example, if the text is aligned left, drag the lower right handle slightly toward the right. - The highlight, superscript, and subscript conditional formatting options are not supported.
-Underline, word underline, and double underline are all rendered as regular underline. - Layout objects do not display animations in the web browser. - Popovers do not resize when the window resizes, so design popovers with the size of the web browser window in mind.
-Resizing a browser window to be smaller than an open popover or opening a popover that is larger than the current window could produce unexpected results. - Keyboard shortcuts for menu bar options may not function if a field is active on the layout.
+Underline, word underline, and double underline are all rendered as regular underline. - Tooltips are not supported with the following layout objects: text, images, fields that do not allow entry, merge fields, merge variables, portals, charts, and web viewers that do not allow interaction. - Popovers do not resize when the window resizes, so design popovers with the size of the web browser window in mind.
+Resizing a browser window to be smaller than an open popover or opening a popover that is larger than the current window could produce unexpected results. - Make sure that all SVG files conform to the SVG standard.
+FileMaker WebDirect does not support non-standard SVG files.
+See FileMaker Pro SVG Grammar for Button Icons. - When you print FileMaker WebDirect records, the web browser prints the records you see onscreen.
+Printed pages may not match the layout you see onscreen and may contain layout parts and objects that are not printed in FileMaker Pro, such as navigation parts and placeholder text.